pellucida/merge_nets/README.md

-The code uses <arpa/inet.h> and dependent headers for inet_pton(3) inet_ntop(3) but otherwise is fairly ordinary and should be compilable by any C89 compiler.
+The code uses <arpa/inet.h> and dependent headers for inet_pton(3) inet_ntop(3) but otherwise is fairly ordinary and should be compilable by any modern C compiler.

 ### SEE ALSO